 I set up my process like this.
 I said to my students, “Did your teacher tell you?
 I bought too many stickers!
 Just way too many!
 I bought all of these (and here I pull out some of the stickers on their long strip and the kids gasp) and I just don’t know what I’m going to do with them!
 Wait!
 I have an idea!”

-I tell the kiddos that I’m going to put on the video that we watched and sang along with last time, a Super Simple Songs version of BINGO.
-They are excited about this video and also about the idea of the stickers.
-I tell them that I’m going to come around and listen to them as they sing and do the song.
+I tell the kiddos that I’m going to put on the video that we watched and sang along with during the last class, a Super Simple Songs version of BINGO.
+Students are excited about the video and also about the idea of the stickers.
+I tell them that I’m going to come around and listen to them as they sing with the video and do the actions for the song.
 I might bend over and put my ear near their mouth just so that I can hear their singing voice, nothing to be nervous about.
 Then, if they’re doing a really great job and using their singing voice I’ll put a sticker on their shoulder.